University of Navarra (TECNUN) - February 2026

 - Complete the

-steps. - Check the files in your Flower App.
-Can you:
+Flower Hello Worldsteps. - Check the files in your Flower App.
+Can you identify:

-- The model being federated, the datasets being used ?
+- The model being federated and the datasets being used?

 - How many rounds of FL will run by default?